I am honoured to have been invited as keynote speaker for the

 Society for Industrial and Applied Mathematics, UKIE Section - National Student Chapter Conference 2017 which will take place in NUI Galway in May 2017.

-I will be discussing Cognitive Technologies and Decision Making at the Universite of Toulouse upcoming workshop on decision making April 24-26 2017.
+I discussed Cognitive Technologies and Decision Making at the Universite of Toulouse workshop on decision making April 24-26 2017.

 We are starting a brand new project on behaviour Change through a collaboration with University College London.
 Find out more on the project website.

 On November 29 2016, I presented the Debater project at the Joint Colloquium UCD / IBM Research - Ireland on The Cognitive IoT Disruption.

 I presented our projects in using cognitive computing in Health and social care at the Cognitive Systems colloquium organised by Imperial College London and IBM, October 2015

 Here is a blog explaining about decision making and our Medical Recap Project

 I presented IBM Watson Chef and its implication for the Hospitality Business at the World Cuisine Summit in January 2015